asamy/ksm/README.md

 								       master,
 								       that
 								       is).
-Also, it's recommended to do `git rebase -i upstream/master` before submitting your tree for a pull.

 The github issues is a great place to start, although implementing new features is perfectly fine and very welcome, feel free to do whatever your little heart